WICG/file-system-access/AccessHandle.md

 The reason for offering a Worker-only synchronous interface, is that consuming asynchronous APIs from Wasm has severe performance implications (more details [here](https://docs.google.com/document/d/1lsQhTsfcVIeOW80dr467Auud_VCeAUv2ZOkC63oSyKo)).
+Since this overhead is most impactful on methods that are called often, we've only made *read()* and *write()* synchronous.
+This allows us to keep a simpler mental model (where the sync and async handle are identical, except reading and writing) and reduce the number of new sync methods, while avoiding the most important perfomance penalties.

 This proposal assumes that [seekable streams](https://github.com/whatwg/streams/issues/1128) will be available.
 If